Installing BizTalk Server 2010 in a Basic Multi-Computer Environment: Install and configure BizTalk Server 2010 machine (Part 7)

 You should install the last cumulative updates available for BizTalk Server 2010.

-List of CU available are referenced in my blog:
+List of CU available is referenced in my blog:

-Configure BizTalk Services to start Automatic (Delayed Start)
+Configure BizTalk Services to start with Automatic (Delayed Start)

-The steps are described in my blog and prevents that the services don’t start up automatically after a server restart:
+The steps are described in my blog and prevent the services don’t start up automatically after a server restart:

 Verify BizTalk Configuration

-You can check if the configuration went well by having a look at the Windows Event Log, there should be a lot of Information entries and no errors or warning related to BizTalk.
+You can check if the configuration went well by having a look at the Windows Event Log; there should be a lot of Information entries and no errors or warnings related to BizTalk.

 Verify BizTalk Configuration